-Types of condom
+Types of condoms

-- Carefully open the foil packaging that the condom is wrapped in, taking care not to tear the condom.
+- Carefully open the foil packaging the condom is wrapped in, taking care not to tear the condom.

 Make sure that the condom stays in place while you're having sex.
 If it comes off, stop and put on a new one.

 After ejaculation (when you've come) and while your penis is still hard, hold the condom in place and carefully withdraw your penis from your partner's body.

 You should only take the condom off your penis when there's no further contact with your partner's body.